 - Hybrid chatbot: Most of the businesses do not automate chat.
 The best way is to correctly balance the bot support for simple queries and human support for complex issues.

 Health Tap, the leading technology company delivering a suite of connected health apps, had implemented bot to answer health-related questions.

 It assures accurate virtual care by immediate access to the right doctors.
 It also helps doctors or clinics looking to pre-screen their appointment.

-HubSpot reveals that 74% of companies consider lead nurturing to be their top priority.
-Businesses that try to contact potential customers within an hour of receiving queries are nearly 7 times as likely to have meaningful conversations with key decision makers compared to businesses that try to contact prospects even an hour later.
+74% of companies consider lead nurturing to be their top priority.
+Businesses that try to contact potential customers within an hour of receiving queries are nearly 7 times as likely to have meaningful conversations.

 If you want your qualified leads to end up with making a sale, you need to nurture them based on their journey.
 Apparently, nurtured leads make 47% larger purchases than those who buy immediately.

 For e-commerce businesses, chatbots can nurture leads by engaging customers in different ways like:

 - Giving personalized product recommendations